Gaziantep: Medieval history

-the city from 1395 until the Ottoman conquest in 1516, the city was besieged by Timur in 1400, and then in 1420 by the Ak Koyunlu leader Kara Yusuf.
+the city from 1395 until the Ottoman conquest in 1516, the city was besieged by Timur in 1400, and then in 1420 by the leader Qara Qoyunlu of Kara Yusuf.

 These attacks all caused destruction and suffering among the local population.
 But at the same time, the city was "acquiring a reputation as a cultured urban center".
 Badr al-Din al-Ayni, an Aintab native who became a successful diplomat, judge, and historian under the Mamluks, wrote at the end of the 1300s that the city was called "little Bukhara" because so many scholars came to study there.
 Ayni also left a firsthand account of the suffering caused during Sevli Beg's siege in 1390.

 Another rough patch for Aintab's people came in the late 1460s, when the Dulkadir prince Şehsuvar rebelled against the Mamluks.
 Mamluk forces captured Aintab in May 1468, driving out Şehsuvar's forces; a report by the governor of Aleppo indicates that resistance had been fierce.
 Just a month later, Şehsuvar recaptured Aintab after four "engagements" with Mamluk forces.
 After Şehsuvar's final defeat and public execution by the Mamluks in 1473, Gaziantep enjoyed a period of relative peace and stability under his brother and successor Alaüddevle.
 Alaüddevle appears to have considered Gaziantep an important possession and commissioned several constructions in the city, including a reservoir and a large mosque in the middle of town.
 The city's fortress was also renovated, completed in 1481.
 These repairs were likely ordered by the Mamluk sultan Qaitbay during his tour of northern Syria in 1477; his name is inscribed above the entrance portal, perhaps symbolically marking his territory.

 The end of the Dulkadir principality came around 1515.
 Alaüddevle refused to fight alongside the Ottomans at the Battle of Chaldiran in 1514.
 The Ottomans used this as a pretext to overthrow him, and in June 1515 he was executed.
 As Alaüddevle had been a Mamluk vassal, the Mamluks considered this an affront, and the Mamluk sultan Qansuh al-Ghawri mobilized an army and marched north towards Aleppo.

 The conflict over the region meant that in Gaziantep, anxieties about the fate of the city and its surroundings must have been high.
 Later court records from the early 1540s provide documentary evidence of "dislocation and loss of population" as people fled; this may have been more pronounced in rural areas than in the city itself.